LACMIP/emu/docs/_documentation/catalogue.md

     - "unknown" for specimens that haven't been physically located, but are also not definitely missing; typically this term is assigned to legacy specimen data records where we have not attempted to locate the physical specimen yet

 Lot No.
 : Combined with the locality number, this turns into *Cat.
 No.*, a unique, human-readable identifier for a specimen lot.
 EMu will auto-generate the next available lot number for you.
+If EMu does *not* automatically generate the *Lot No.*, do not proceed with cataloging and immediately alert the collections staff!

 P/CP
 : Part/Counterpart.
 Checking this box indicates that the specimen lot contains two or more pieces that fit together to represent a single animal.
 This is typically reserved for complete part-counterpart pairs of compression fossils and concretions.